 - Malignant: malignant degeneration of immature teratoma, may contain somatic tumors

-- Arises during fetal development due to aberrant formation of the primitive streak
+- Arises during fetal development as a result of aberrant formation of the primitive streak

 - Male gender predilection (4:1)